 - uses a universal sled mounted to circular saw

 I use my Kreg Accu-Cut consistently in place of a table saw because my workshop space is outdoors and who wants to transport a table saw around?

-Ready for a bit of real life?
-We moved into this house six years ago and I have not touched this closet except to throw things inside, look at the mess!
+Ready for a scene from real life?
+We moved into this house six years ago and I have not touched this closet except to throw things inside.
+Look at the mess!

-I’m almost too embarrassed to share how gross and slovenly we appear, that poor linen closet was neglected but mostly because there were no shelves.
+I’m almost too embarrassed to share how gross and slovenly we appear.
+That poor linen closet was severely neglected mostly because there were no shelves.
 I finally took control of the situation and installed these pretty plywood shelves.

 Look how beautifully they fit into place and no notching or any fancy cuts required.
 I’m sharing the details over at Build Something here so you can make these shelves too.
 Cheers to all the organized, beautiful and functional linen closets!